valorem-labs-inc/clear/README.md

 **Option Holders** can acquire options that have been written.
 This is accomplished via a standard ERC-1155 transaction to transfer the desired amount of option contracts.
 When exercising an option, they must hold enough of the exercise asset, and similarly to when writing an option, they must have granted sufficient approval for the Settlement Engine on the ERC20 exercise asset.

 #### Assets
 Each asset pair for which an option is written is custodied by the Settlement Engine.
-When an option is written, TODO.
-When an option is exercised, TODO.
-When an option lot claim is redeemed, TODO.
+When an option is written, the Engine transfers in the requisite amount of the underlying asset.
+When an option is exercised, the Engine transfers out the requisite amount of the underlying asset and transfers in the exerise asset.
+When an option lot claim is redeemed, the Engine transfers out that claimant's share of the exercise asset and possible unexercised underlying asset.

 The core Settlement Engine is agnostic with regard to the buying or selling of options contracts.
 These are ERC-1155 semi-fungible tokens which can be transacted freely, from the writer to any party wishing to hold and potentially exercise the option before expiry.
 The Settlement Engine emits a standard ERC-1155 TransferSingle event when 1 or more options of a given type changes hands.
+Users and developers can query the Engine to determine whether a given token ID represents an Option fungible token or an Option Lot Claim NFT.

 #### Actions
 What can each actor do, when, with how much of each asset?